The physics of the didgeridoo (didjeridu/ yidaki/ yiraki),

 The photo shows Benjamin Lange, who worked on this research project.

 The instrument is deceptively simple: it is just a wooden tube,

 about 1.2 to 1.5 m long, hollowed out by termites in the thin

-trunk of a eucalypt tree, and with a ring of beeswax around the
+trunk or branch of a eucalypt tree, and with a ring of beeswax around the

-mouthpiece for sealing and player's comfort.
+mouthpiece to make a seal and for the player's comfort.
 It is a very unusual

 instrument: although it usually plays only one note, it is capable